 Statistical region includes: White Plains, N.Y., and Wayne, N.J.

-The 490 reporters and correspondents here are paid the least compared to their peers in the other top-five cities, but they also live in the most affordable place.
-Utah is, of course, home to The Church of of Jesus Christ of Latter-day Saints.
-The state's most widely-read newspaper also employs the world's only polygamy reporter.
+The 490 reporters and correspondents here are paid the least compared to their peers in the other top five cities, but they also live in the most affordable place.
+Utah is, of course, home to The Church of Jesus Christ of Latter-day Saints.
+The state's most widely read newspaper also employs the world's only polygamy reporter.

 Newspaper with the highest circulation: The Salt Lake Tribune

-Massachusetts' main city rounded out the top five because it ranked in the study's top 10 in both number of jobs and and annual average salary for reporters and correspondents.
+Massachusetts' main city rounded out the top five because it ranked in the study's top 10 in both the number of jobs and the annual average salary for reporters and correspondents.
 Boston, it should be noted, was the birthplace of Barbara Walters.
-But you'd have to travel 60 miles north in New England to find America's oldest newspaper, The New Hampshire Gazzette.
+But you'd have to travel 60 miles north in New England to find America's oldest newspaper, The New Hampshire Gazette.

 Newspaper with the highest circulation: The Boston Globe